Asim Munir: Allegations by Imran Khan

 On 6 April 2024, Imran Khan alleged that a "London plan" had been devised between Munir and Nawaz Sharif, involving judges and linked to what he described as the theft of the democratic mandate.
 On 17 April, Khan blamed Munir for the incarceration of his wife Bushra Bibi, who had been convicted in a corruption case and in a case relating to the illegality of her marriage to Khan.
 She was being held at her residence in Bani Gala, Islamabad.

 In July 2025, Khan alleged that Munir was directly responsible for the treatment he and his wife received in prison.
 In a post on X, Khan claimed that a jail superintendent and a military officer were acting under Munir's orders.
 Khan further alleged that Munir harbored a personal grudge stemming from an incident during his premiership, in which Bibi refused to meet Munir after he allegedly attempted to contact her through a party member.

-On March 2025, US congressmen Joe Wilson (R-S.C.) and Jimmy Panetta (D-Calif.) introduced the bipartisan "Pakistan Democracy Act", seeking sanctions on Munir for persecuting political opponents, including Imran Khan.
+In March 2025, US congressmen Joe Wilson (R-S.C.) and Jimmy Panetta (D-Calif.) introduced a bipartisan bill in the US House of Representatives called the "Pakistan Democracy Act".
+The bill called for sanctions on Munir and others for persecuting political opponents, such as former Prime Minister Imran Khan.
+Pakistan Today described the bill as an "exercise in futility" and explained why the bill was unlikely to become law.